Black Pioneers in the world of Opera

 WE SPEAK YOUR NAME.... !
 Harolyn Blackwell & Cynthia Haymon

-Born in Georgia he was a successful tenor and graduate of Fisk and Harvard university and was a frequent performer at Union Baptist.
+Born in Georgia, he was a successful tenor and graduate of Fisk and Harvard university, as well as a frequent performer at Union Baptist.
 He was a touring member of the Jubilee Singers.
 Determined he rented Boston Symphony Hall for a recital which paid off for him.
 He then went to England and performed for the King and Queen and worked successfully across Europe.